 What It Is Now

 Editing sure has changed!
-Digital audio has changed the way we all work, and it's one of the main reasons the home studio is so powerful — we get to edit just like the big boys!
-Digital audio recording, whether it's done via a studio-in-a-box or a computer DAW (digital audio workstation) is based on the principal of nonlinear editing.
+Digital audio has changed the way we all work, and it's one of the main reasons the home studio is so powerful—we get to edit just like the big boys!
+Digital audio recording is based on the principal of nonlinear editing.
 Tracks don't have to be in line together as they are on a tape.
 A digital audio mix is simply several audio files read at the same time off the disk; they can reside anywhere on the hard disk.
 This is because the files don't need to be read by the recording machine or computer as if they were sentences.
 Because of this, they can be edited with great ease.

 There are plenty of situations where a simple stereo (left and right) recording will more than suffice.
 Multitrack recording can put artificial control over a group's sound, balance, and vibe.
 Before you dive with both feet into the multitrack arena, try a simple stereo microphone setup and see what you think.
 You might save a lot of time and trouble in the editing department.